Nonlinearity mediated miscibility dynamics of mass-imbalanced binary Bose Einstein condensate for circular atomtronics: Separability of the two-components

-The diagram highlights the regions above $90{\%}$ separability.
-Though the whole highlighted region provides a wide parameter range for isotope separation, one can further improve it by choosing greater yields, as shown by different contours.
-The white dotted line in the middle indicates the maximum separability value for both parameters.
-It is interesting to note that the maximum separability line lies within the window $0.2a_{11}>a_{12}>0.4a_{11}$ of interspecies interaction strength.
-We also draw the regions for various percentage yields, $90\%,\; 95\%$ and $98\%$, by dashed contours.
-For a desired separation line, the favourable values for the radius and interspecies interaction can be chosen in the experiments. \\ \\ \textit{\textbf{Condensate Densities Upon Isotope Separation}}: One can visualize the individual condensate of the isotopes for any set of parameters, described in the parameter contour plot in Fig. \ref{separability_parameters} to verify their spatial separation.
-Here, we will choose one of the values, such as the interspecies interaction is $a_{12}=0.3 a_{11}$ and the ring trap radius is taken as $r_{0}=12a_{\perp}$ in Fig. \ref{density_sep}.
-Condensate densities of both the isotopes, ${}^{85}Rb$ and ${}^{87}Rb$, separately plotted at times, $0.286\;$s,\;$0.575\;$s,\;$0.855\;$s, and $1.138\;$s, corresponding to $S_{\frac{1}{2}}$, $S_{1}$, $S_{\frac{3}{2}}$ and $S_{2}$, respectively.
+\textit{\textbf{Condensate Densities Upon Spatial Separation}}: One can visualize the individual condensate of the binary BEC for any set of parameters, described in the parameter contour plot in Fig. \ref{separability_parameters} to verify their spatial separation.
+Here, we will choose one of the values, such as the interspecies interaction is $a_{12}=0.3 a_{11}$ and the ring trap radius is taken as $r_{0}=12l_{0}$ in Fig. \ref{density_sep}.
+Condensate densities of both the isotopes, ${}^{85}Rb$ and ${}^{87}Rb$, separately plotted at times, $12.84\;$s,\;$25.85\;$s,\;$38.42\;$s, and $51.04\;$s, corresponding to $S_{\frac{1}{2}}$, $S_{1}$, $S_{\frac{3}{2}}$ and $S_{2}$, respectively.
 These instances, near multiples of half revival, do not further split the initially considered dual clouds and, hence, show nice separation in the preferred parameter window.
 At $S_{\frac{1}{2}}$, the isotopes are separated with respect to their common centre of mass and remain separated for a shorter time interval, as reflected from the narrow width of the separability peak for $S_{\frac{1}{2}}$ in Fig. \ref{Separability}.
-It is fascinating to observe that each of the other pairs of plots for ${}^{85}Rb$ and ${}^{87}Rb$ condensates in Fig. \ref{density_sep} manifests orthogonal positioning with respect to each other, implying a clear isotope separation inside the ring trap.
+It is fascinating to observe that each of the other pairs of plots for ${}^{85}Rb$ and ${}^{87}Rb$ condensates in Fig. \ref{density_sep} manifests orthogonal positioning with respect to each other, implying a clear separation inside the ring trap.

+These observations emphasize the dependence of separability dynamics on both the interspecies interaction strength and the system’s physical parameters.
+To generalize these results, it is worth analyzing the behavior of average separability as a function of mass ratio for various interspecies interaction strengths for binary BECs.